 • The medication records are monitored to look at the frequency of medication being given.
-For example, a high incidence of antibiotics being prescribed for several children at similar times may indicate a need for better infection control.
+For example, a high incidence of antibiotics being prescribed for a number of children at similar times may indicate a need for better infection control.

 Children with long term medical conditions requiring ongoing medication